jennihultman/MMB-117/Joining reads, filtering, OTUs.md

 How much of the reads assembled?
 How about the negative control?

 ## Filtering reads and transforming them to fasta format
+From now on we will use usearch tools from Robert Edgar.
+Read more at

 ```
 usearch --fastq_filter sample1_pear.assembled.fastq --threads 2 --fastq_maxee 1 --relabel @ --fastq_minlen 350 --fastaout sample1_pear.assembled.usearch.trimmed.fasta -threads 2